Winter Car Kit Checklist for Cold Weather Travel

 • Keep an extra pair of prescription glasses, sunglasses and/or contacts in your car.
 Remember, the sunglasses are as important in the winter snow as in the summer glare.

-• Medications, and other items also, like aspirin, and Advil.
-These should be in your first aid kit.
+• Medications, and other items like aspirin or ibuprofen.
+Keep these in your first aid kit.

 • Kleenex, some wipes